Securing Email with MTA-STS and TLSRPT

 SMTP MTA Strict Transport Security (MTA-STS).
 RFC 8461. https://www.rfc-editor.org/rfc/rfc8461.html

-What is TLSRPT (TLS Reporting) about?
+What is TLSRPT (TLS Reporting)?

 A number of protocols exist for establishing encrypted channels between SMTP [..].
 These protocols can fail due to misconfiguration or active attack, leading to undelivered messages or delivery over unencrypted or unauthenticated channels.
 This document describes a reporting mechanism and format by which sending systems can share statistics and specific information about potential failures with recipient domains. [..]